This post is hopefully the start of a community where saree loving women from all over the world can have a little space to call their own.

 To me there is a lot of meaning behind the fact that the saree is one of the few truly free size garments, one doesn’t have to fit any beauty standards to feel absolutely breathtaking.

 My name is Tanaya, I live in Sydney and I am an avid saree collector as well as wearer.
-However, I wear my sarees mostly with things that I’ve been told are a no no. In these photos, I am wearing a vintage taant cotton silk that belonged to my grandmother with ripped jeans and a panda tee-shirt.
+However, I wear my sarees mostly with things that I’ve been told are a no no. In these photos, I am wearing a vintage Jamdani that belonged to my grandmother with ripped jeans and a panda tee-shirt.

 I almost never wear petticoats (under skirt) with my sarees, I prefer denim, shorts, skirts and full length pants and I don’t like matching blouses.
 It started with me not being willing to wait on a beautiful garment just because I didn’t have the matching top and bottom to go with it.